First Camera Crash Course Lesson 5: How to focus and stay sharp

 First Camera Crash Course Lesson 6: Choosing your AF points

-- Selecting a single AF point makes it easier to frame a shot so that it obeys the 'rule of thirds' to ensure a great composition (see over the page)
+- Selecting a single AF point makes it easier to frame a shot so that it obeys the 'rule of thirds' to ensure a great composition

 - By manually selecting your AF point, you can choose where in your frame you focus